NABCEP Entry Level Certificate of Knowledge Exam Preparation

-The NABCEP Entry Level Mobile Study Guide.
+This NABCEP Entry Level Mobile Study Guide below is popular, yet outdated.
 It is designed to fit in your pocket, so you can study anywhere anytime.

 Here is a link to the NABCEP study guide for the more advanced installers exam.
 It has a lot of information in it and I would at least read it, since it was written by the people who wrote the NABCEP exams.
 There is also a test at the end, with answers.
 I think you should go through this very completely.
 Some of the detail is not relevant to our test, such as the numbers of the codes and regulations.
 Here it is:

 website also lists where classes are offered that administer the NABCEP Entry Level Certificate of Knowledge Exam.
 Additionally, you can find a lot more information on the website to study.

 If you can take a course at Diablo Valley College in PV taught by Tom, you would be well advised to do so.
 His classes are always full, so plan ahead at www.dvc.edu

 .
 He also trains teachers.

 One of the best books to buy to study for the NABCEP Entry Level Exam and to learn the latest on installing & designing PV systems is called Photovoltaic Systems.
 The book is very new and you can not get it at the normal outlets.
 (The Author, Jim Dunlop is on the NABCEP board of directors).

 Here are some places to see & buy Photovoltaic Systems that I found on the internet: